-Effective immediately, due to the demands of the COVID-19 situation Southwestern Public Health will long longer be offering TB skin testing clinics until further notice.
+Effective immediately, due to the demands of the COVID-19 situation Southwestern Public Health will no longer be offering TB skin testing clinics until further notice ( except where required for immigration or because you came in direct contact with someone with tuberculosis).
 We will honour the appointments of anyone already booked, however will not be booking new people.
 If your doctor has asked you to obtain this test please call your doctor’s office and advise them that this service is not available currently from public health.

 As of October 15, 2018, TB skin tests at Southwestern Public Health will only be given to people who:

 - Need the test for a medical reason (please bring a letter from your health care provider)

 - Are new to Canada and need the test for immigration purposes (TB IMS)

 - Have had recent contact with a person who is sick with active TB

 Testing is done by appointment only.
 Call to book an appointment:

 St. Thomas Site - (519) 631-9900